For the firms that carry it and the attorneys who do it every day.

 ABOUT THE FOUNDER

 My clients would do the work — building capacity, regulating their nervous systems, acquiring tools to cope with the trauma their lives introduced.
-And then they would return to environments that weren't designed to support what they had built.
+And then they would return to environments that weren't designed to support the resilience they had built.
 The gains didn't hold.

 Not because the individuals hadn't done the work.
 Because the environments they returned to hadn't.